Man0el1/Man0el1/README.md

 Hello!
 I'm Manoel Geremias, a student currently in the 5th semester of Computer Science course.
-For now, I'm just using my Github for learning porpusoses purposes.
+For now, I'm just using my Github for learning purposes.

 #-----------------